pifmu/CS-210-Fall-2024-Project/README.md

 ### Planned Steps

-1. **Web Scraping**: The first step is to scrape match data from the website [https://tracker.ftgames.com/?id=cf8g6gt0](https://tracker.ftgames.com/?id=cf8g6gt0), extracting key details about each match, including the score, timestamps, goal scorers, and any card information.
+1. **Web Scraping**: The first step is to scrape match data from the website [https://tracker.ftgames.com/?id=cf8g6gt0](https://tracker.ftgames.com/?id=cf8g6gt0), extracting key details about each match, including the score, timestamps and goal scorers.

 2. **Data Organization**: Once the data is gathered, it will be organized and cleaned in preparation for analysis.
 This will involve structuring the data in a way that is easy to manipulate and analyze.

-3. **Data Analysis**: The next step will involve performing statistical analyses on the data to identify patterns, trends, and correlations between different match events (e.g., goals, match time, and performance ratings).
+3. **Data Analysis**: The next step will involve performing statistical analyses on the data to identify patterns, trends, and correlations between different match events (e.g., goals, match time).

 4. **Visualization**: Finally, the results of the analysis will be presented in visual formats such as graphs and charts, making it easier to interpret the findings and draw conclusions.